 - Pour 1 cup of buttermilk into a bowl.

-- Take a piece of chicken and allow it to drip for a few seconds.
+- Take a piece of chicken from the buttermilk soak and allow it to drip for a few seconds.

 - Place the chicken in the flour mixture and turn to coat.

 - Dip the chicken in the bowl of buttermilk.